jharwell/libra/docs/usage/project-local.rst

   ``project-local.cmake`` if you want; otherwise LIBRA will run it at the end of the configure step.

+- ``libra_config_summary_prepare_fields()`` - Given a list of the configurable
+  fields in a project as strings, define a set of new variables, one per field, with the prefix ``EMIT_``.
+The value of each new variable will be right padded with spaces so that any extra stuff on each line when the variables are shown to the user is aligned.
+See ``libra_config_summary()`` for an example of what this looks like.

 - ``libra_configure_version(INFILE OUTFILE SRC)`` - Use build information from
   LIBRA to populate a source file of your choosing which you can then print out when your library loads/application starts as a sanity check during debugging